Exploiting multilevel Toeplitz structures in high dimensional nonlocal diffusion: Assembling procedure

 where we set $C \defas J \cap J_{kj}$, $D_k \defas J \cap J_{kj}^c $ and $D_j \defas J^c \cap J_{kj} $.
 By exploiting the symmetry of the integrand we thus get

 where $F(x,y;z) = (\varphi(y-z)-\varphi(x-z))(\varphi(y)-\varphi(x))\g( h y, h x)$.
 Note that this representation holds for a general setting without assuming (A1) and (A2).

-For implementation purpose we additionally require from now on: \begin{itemize} \item[(A3)] We assume that $R \geq diam(\Omega) = ||\bb- a ||_2$, such that $\Omega \subset B_R(x)$ for all $x \in \Omega$. \end{itemize} This third assumption simplifies the domain of integration in the occurring integrals in the sense that we can omit the intersection with the ball $B_{R}( h x)$ which is hidden behind the kernel function.
+For implementation purpose we additionally require from now on: \begin{itemize} \item[(A3)] We assume that $R \geq diam(\Omega) = ||\bb- a ||_2$, such that $\Omega \subset B_R(x)$ for all $x \in \Omega$. \end{itemize} This third assumption simplifies the domain of integration in the occurring integrals in the sense that we can omit the intersection with the ball $B_{R}( h x)$.
 This coincides with the application to space-fractional diffusion problems where we aim to model $R\to \infty$ (see Section \ref{sec:numres}).
 Furthermore, since we can construct the whole stiffness matrix $A$ from the first row $M$, it is convenient to introduce the following $\bL^d$-dimensional vectors: